dman-coders/dmans-utilities/Jellyfin/JELLYFIN_DATA_MODEL.md

 - Group related videos together
 - Stored in `/var/lib/jellyfin/data/collections/`
 - Belong to the "boxsets" CollectionFolder
-- Videos can be in multiple BoxSets
+- Videos can be in multiple BoxSets **simultaneously** (critical for multi-tagging)
 - Have `DisplayOrder` to control sorting
 - **Do NOT support hierarchical nesting** - all collections are flat at the same level
 - Use naming conventions for hierarchy (e.g., "Location-Inside-Bedroom" or "Location: Inside: Bedroom")

+**Collection Membership Mechanism:**
+- Items do NOT have their `ParentId` changed when added to a collection
+- Item's `ParentId` always points to its original folder (e.g., library folder)
+- Collection membership is tracked separately via a database relationship (not ParentId)
+- Query items in a collection: `GET /Items?ParentId={BoxSetId}`
+- The API recognizes when ParentId is a BoxSet and returns member items (not folder children)

 ### Tag
 Simple string labels attached to items.
 Tags: